 Why does the Facebook cost configuration window close before login

-If you are signed in to Facebook on the same browser that you are performing the configuration, the window automatically connects to Facebook using those credentials and if access has already been granted to AppsFlyer's app, then there is nothing to do and the window closes.
+If you're signed in to Facebook on the same browser that you are performing the configuration, the window automatically connects to Facebook using those credentials and if access has already been granted to AppsFlyer's app, then there is nothing to do and the window closes.

-What's the problem with Facebook cost for apps in the Amazon app store?
+Why is there a discrepancy in cost data for apps in the Amazon app store?

 Facebook Ads SDK FAQ